mastercomfig/mastercomfig/README.md

 Next, if you have Steam Cloud Synchronization enabled, make all the files in `STEAM_FOLDER/userdata/USER_ID/440/remote/cfg` blank.
 Do not delete them, or else Steam Cloud will redownload them.

-Finally, launch TF2 with only the `-default -autoconfig +host_writeconfig +mat_savechanges +quit` launch options.
+Finally, launch TF2 with only the `-novid -default -autoconfig +host_writeconfig +mat_savechanges +quit` launch options.
 The game will launch and exit.
 Afterwards, remove these launch options.

 ## Features